Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 <img src="./Images/blow4.gif" style="width:10cm">

 ![](http://old.chaosscience.org.uk/sites/default/files/blow4.gif)

+Similarly, consider why you have to stand behind the yellow line when a train arrives at the platform.

 You may notice the ball is spinning sometimes - think about where the air must be flowing to stop the ball falling off.